willcl-ark/lightningtenna/README.md

 1) On REMOTE start C-Lightning.
 Issue RPC command: `lightning-cli dev-suppress-gossip`

-1) On MESH, start the python mesh client: `python MESH_client.py`, power on goTenna (a) and await connection messages.
+1) On MESH, start the python mesh client: `python lightningtenna.py --mesh`, power on goTenna (a) and await connection messages.

-1) On GATEWAY (can be same machine for testing) start the gateway client `python GATEWAY_client.py`, power on goTenna (b) and await connection messages.
+1) On GATEWAY (can be same machine for testing) start the gateway client `python lightningtenna.py --gatway`, power on goTenna (b) and await connection messages.

 1) On MESH start C-Lightning.

 1) Watch them communicate via mesh network proxy.

+    N.B: Only mesh transmissions will be hexdumped to the terminal output

 1) Pay an invoice.